jaffamonkey/current-website/src/site/terms.md

 ## General approach

 In recent years, I've been focusing on shorter assignments - hands-on testing or helping implement testing strategy.
 A more recent specialty is Accessibility audits.

-## Testing

 I care about the testing and this means I often question or challenge ideas clients bring to me (diplomatically, of course; I'm far from the argumentative type!).
 Having said that, please don't be shy with *your* ideas: you know your business better than anyone!

 ## Ways of working

 I have worked with many teams on projects of all sizes.
 What I have learnt is fundamentally, a team is a group of people aiming towards the same (or at least similar) goal.
 This means the real challenge is how a team operates, especially when you are shoe-horning a new person in, on temporary basis.
 Be assured, I have experience of how to approach.
-Whilst mhy social kills may be lacking, in context of work, I delight in being able to communicate effectively with many people.
+Whilst mhy social kills may be lacking, in context of work, I value my ability to communicate effectively with many different types of people.

 ## My location